-Independent Reviewing Officers (usually shortened to 'IROs') are people working with children in care as well as their social workers.
-Each child in care should have an IRO.
-It is the IRO's job to check that the local authority is doing what it should be doing for children whilst they are in care, to go to all the children's reviews and to make sure they are done properly, to check on the child's care plan, and to make sure the local authority has listened to the children's wishes and feelings.
+Independent Reviewing Officers (usually shortened to 'IROs') are people working with children who are fostered as well as their foster parents and social workers.
+Each child who is fostered should have an IRO.
+It is the IRO's job to check that your foster parents and social worker are doing what they should be for you.
+The IRO will have meetings that your foster parents and social worker will go to make sure that you are being cared for properly, that your needs and potential are being met and achieved, and that your thoughts, wishes, and feelings are being listened to.

-If you want to speak to your Independent Reviewing Officer ask your social worker how you can contact them.
+If you want to speak to your Independent Reviewing Officer, ask your social worker how you can contact them.